ec500-software-engineering/project-17-bigdata_computing_analysis/final.md

 [TOC]

-<em>The first part is all about introduction of Hadoop or relative techniques.
-The second part is about our porject's detail information.</em>
+<b><em>The first part is all about introduction of Hadoop or relative techniques.
+The second part is about our porject's detail information.</em></b>

 # BigData Introduction